-Currently CAT includes two case studies.
-The first case study is a simple baseline, namely enumerating AES-128 keys.
-The second case study is information-set decoding (ISD), the top attack strategy against the McEliece cryptosystem.
-CAT formalizes analyses of many ISD algorithms, covering interactions between (1) high-level search strategies from Prange, Lee–Brickell, Leon, Stern, Dumer, May–Meurer–Thomae, and Becker–Joux–May–Meurer; (2) random walks from Omura, Canteaut–Chabaud, Canteaut–Sendrier, and Bernstein–Lange–Peters; and (3) speedups in core subroutines such as linear algebra and sorting.
+As an important case study, the bulk of the current CAT release consists of full definitions of a broad spectrum of algorithms for information-set decoding (ISD), along with cost/probability predictions for each algorithm.
+ISD is the top attack strategy against the McEliece cryptosystem.
+The predictions cover interactions between (1) high-level search strategies from Prange, Lee–Brickell, Leon, Stern, Dumer, May–Meurer–Thomae, and Becker–Joux–May–Meurer; (2) random walks from Omura, Canteaut–Chabaud, Canteaut–Sendrier, and Bernstein–Lange–Peters; and (3) speedups in core subroutines such as linear algebra and sorting.
+The predictions also account for various attack overheads that were omitted from previous analyses.
+These gaps add up to roughly 10 bits, depending on parameters.
+CAT's tests easily catch much smaller errors than this.

 Contributors, alphabetical order